md685-njit/Assignment-1/README.md

    ```

 5. Reload the repository page on GitHub.
 You should see the files.
-6. Give the instructor access.
-On the repository page, open Settings, then Collaborators, choose Add people, and enter the instructor's GitHub username from Canvas.

 **Signing in when you push.** GitHub does not accept your account password in a terminal.